Soham2974/studio/README.md

 ## How to Deploy Your Application (Go Live)

+Your application is configured for **Firebase App Hosting**, a service that runs your application in the cloud.
+Once you deploy your app, you do **not** need to keep your laptop on.
+Firebase handles everything.

-Your application is configured for **Firebase App Hosting**.
-To deploy it and make it live, follow these steps in your local terminal:
+To deploy your application and make it live, follow these steps in your local terminal:

 ### Step 1: Install the Firebase CLI

 If you haven't already, install the Firebase command-line tools globally.
+This is a one-time setup.

 ```bash
 npm install -g firebase-tools